Tuna Quinoa Patties a dish your whole family would love!

-I have made a variation of this recipe twice so far.
+I have made a variation of this recipe a few times.
 The kids actually really enjoy this as much as we do so it is a great family recipe as well.
+Salmon quinoa patties are pretty good too!

 Because I have quinoa in my refrigerator often I was able to whip this up pretty quickly.